8 things you never knew about hospital food

 Not only must they cater for many patients, with a multitude of different conditions and dietary requirements, they are also limited by the number of choices they can provide – it is impossible to personalise every meal.

-But to offer enough variety, dishes on the menu are not repeated for a period of two weeks.
+But to offer enough variety, dishes on the menu are not repeated within a 14-day period.
 So only patients staying longer would eat the same dish again.

 Mr Tay’s colleagues also have different concerns, as the menu must meet the nutritional needs of every group of patients – vegetarians, those requiring a higher caloric intake, and kidney patients to name a few – explained speech therapist Karen Chien.

-So a protein dish like chicken, for instance, must be able to cater for medical conditions ranging from high cholesterol to diabetes.
+So, for instance, a protein dish like chicken must be able to cater for medical conditions ranging from high cholesterol to diabetes.
 “There’s no one meal that can accommodate all our patients because (they) are so varied,” said Ms Chien.

 2. THE FOOD IS DIVIDED INTO TEXTURES